prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

       }

 ### Resource - "aws_instance"
-   Now after defining the provider, next we are going define is resource.
+   Next, after defining the provider, we are going to define the resource.
    So what do you mean by resource?
    Resource - It is something that we are going to provision/start on AWS.
-Now for this article, we are going to provision EC2 instance on AWS.
+For this article, we are going to provision an EC2 instance on AWS.
-   But before we provision the EC2 instance, we need to gather few points -
+   But before we provision the EC2 instance, we need to gather a few points -

    1. **ami** = you need to tell Terraform which AMI(Amazon Machine Image) you are going to use.
 Is it going to be Ubuntu, CentOS or something else
    2. **instance_type** = Also based on your need you have to choose the instance_type and it can be t4g.nano, t4g.micro, t4g.small etc.